fitsnipsteam/web-rabbithole223.com/content/post/2024/rh223-cvg.md

 Ensuring an ideal moisture level within your substrate is paramount for successful mushroom cultivation.
 Field capacity represents this optimal moisture state.
 Below are the methodologies to ascertain that your substrate has attained field capacity.

 #### Techniques to Validate Field Capacity

+I did have to add 1 more cup of water as a FYI

 ##### Squeeze Test